-World Streets has from the beginning been intended to serve as a journal of record of the difficult world wide push to sustainable transport and sustainable cities, and as a partner, free resource and toolkit for concerned citizens and decision makers as they try to sort their way through the complexity and contradictions of bringing sustainable transport to our cities and their hard to serve hinterlands.
+World Streets has from the beginning been intended to serve as a journal of record of the difficult world wide transition to sustainable transport, sustainable cities and sustainable lives.
+And as a lively world-wide partner, free resource and multi-faceted toolkit for concerned citizens and decision makers as they try to sort their way through the complexity and contradictions of bringing sustainable transport to our cities and their hard to serve hinterlands.
 Many of our seven thousand-plus signed-in readers will for the most part keep their eye on the latest articles as they appear.

 But there are others — students, educators, researchers, consultants, those working in concerned government agencies, transporters and other suppliers to the sector, city planners, activists, civil society, journalists, citizens looking for international background on specific topics — who need to have quick access to what the site has to offer.
 Which, it turns out, is quite a lot.
 Let’s have a look.

 From the editor, Paris, 12 May 2018.

 This important session is still in incomplete working draft form.
 It will be substtanially expanded and updated in the weeks ahead.

 Getting around here

 This is a large, complex and challenging working site, which has taken shape step by step as the result of a process of research, discussion and communication over this first decade, since the first day of publication on 30 March 2008.

 TOP MENU: If this is your first visit to World Streets, we suggest that you take a bit of time to work your way across the top menu which sets out the main building blocks of this platform.
 You should find it pretty straight forward and intuitive.

 Keep your eye out for the ongoing plans and projects under the top heading “Challenge Projects”, which we propose to our readers as important topic areas for eventual collaboration and action, starting with an invitation for your critical comments and to open up a dialogue in case you might be interested in getting involved in some way.